RuBaRuLabs/SrijaAI/README.md

 <img width="256" alt="srijaLogo" src="https://github.com/user-attachments/assets/8a036b9a-3adf-4aec-aab2-90400b29c7c3" />

-# SrijaAi - Your AI Co-Creator for the Next Trending Hit.
+# SrijaAI - Your AI Co-Creator for the Next Trending Hit.

 The AI-powered, decentralized media brain for modern creators/influencers who want to **predict virality, optimize content, and drive real engagement** - all while staying in control of their data and brand.
 It’s their personal content strategist, growth hacker, and trend-spotter rolled into one.

 ## Overview
 Tired of playing guessing games with content trends?
-**Meet SrijaAi**, the AI-powered, decentralized media brain for modern creators and influencers who want to **predict virality, plan and optimise content, and drive real engagement**.
+**Meet SrijaAI**, the AI-powered, decentralized media brain for modern creators and influencers who want to **predict virality, plan and optimise content, and drive real engagement**.
 All while staying fully in control of their data and brand.
 > **_It’s your personal content strategist, growth hacker, and trend-spotter rolled into one._**